github/training-kit/paths/graphql/01-introduction.md

   GraphQL was designed to remove these frustrations by creating a more flexible query structure and allowing you to request information based on connections across traditional data points.

   GraphQL also allows you to specify the information you want.
-So if you only want to know how many :smile: emoji reactions were on your last comment, you can get that information.
+So if you only want to know how many :smile: emoji reactions were on your last comment, you can get precisely that information.

-  ## How Will You Use GitHub's GraphQL
+  ## How Will You Use GitHub's GraphQL?

   If you aren't sure why you might use GraphQL right now, that's :ok: :ok_hand:.
 This course walks through a few examples, and we'll set you confidently on the path of additional use cases.